tenzyus006/Revision-Excel-for-Data-Analysis/README.md

 # Revision-Excel-for-Data-Analysis

-Here are study notes for Excel for Data Analysis
+Here are study notes for Excel functions for Data Analysis

 //To Do
 - Revision and exploring on advanced level excel functions with shortcut keys for Data Analysis